jeronimoluza/WorldBankBoundariesJS/README.md

 ## **Overview:**

-This JavaScript application is designed to visualize data from the World Bank Boundaries using Leaflet as the final project for GEOG 863.
+This JavaScript application is designed to visualize data from the World Bank Boundaries using Leaflet.

 ## **Features:**